Orange-OpenSource/a11y-guidelines/src/en/articles/user-preference-media-queries.md

 ### Best practices

 When specific adjustments are required, the `forced-color-adjust` property allows authors to control whether an element should be adapted when forced colors mode is active.
 Its `none` value prevents the user agent from replacing the colors of the affected element.

-It should be used sparingly and reserved for situations where this behavior is fully justified.
+It should be used sparingly.
+In particular, it should not be used simply to preserve the visual appearance defined by the page when doing so prevents the user from benefiting from adaptations related to their display preferences.

+**EN 301 549 v4.1.1** introduces clause **9.7 “User preferences for web pages”**, which addresses mechanisms that explicitly override platform accessibility preferences.
+It requires such preferences not to be overridden unless doing so is essential to the information or function of the web page. `forced-color-adjust` is explicitly cited as an example of such a mechanism.

 ## `prefers-reduced-transparency`